Uber, Lyft, and other rideshare services, otherwise known as transportation network companies, have turned passenger transport on its head.

 Previously, people used public transport and traditional taxi services to get around.
 Public transportation is relatively inexpensive but can also be inconvenient or time-consuming.
 Traditional taxis are expensive and sometimes elusive.

 Rideshare services are affordable, and the rideshare driver is hailed at the push of a ride request button.
-This convenience, however, comes with a downside.
+This convenience add purchasing additional rideshare coverage and insurance coverage, however, the additional to purchase rideshare insurance coverage comes with a downside.

 Passenger and Third-Party Rideshare Insurance Coverage

 Customers entering an Uber or Lyft vehicle are also entering a peculiar car insurance situation.

 The rideshare vehicle and its driver must be covered by a personal auto policy; however, while a rideshare insurance policy purchased by the transportation network company protects the company and, to some extent, Uber or Lyft drivers, a passenger’s or third-party’s insurance isn’t so clear.